arangodb/docs/3.11/graphs-pregel.md

 execution job.
 Therefore, you might see some updated documents, while other documents have no or stale results from a previous execution.

-### Persisted Status of a past Algorithm Execution
+### Persisted execution statistics of an algorithm execution

-You can use the ID returned by the `pregel.start(...)` method to track the persisted status of your algorithm:
+You can call `pregel.history()` and use the ID returned by the `pregel.start(...)` method to get the execution statistics of your algorithm, for an active as well as a finished Pregel job:

 ```js
 const execution = pregel.start("sssp", "demograph", { source: "vertices/V" });